 https://dunkl.co.at/deposti/3225 Step 2: Schedule Time to Meet with Them

 - Interview at least 3-6 designers

-- Any other reason that you would advise me either hire or not hire this person?
+- Any other reason that you would advise me to either hire or not hire this person?

-When it comes to choosing the designer consider this:
+When it comes to choosing the right designer for your project consider this:

 That being said, 1) Is this a person you will enjoy spending time with?
-2) Do you trust this person to come up with the best solutions for your needs?
+2) Do you trust this person to work with you, to listen you and to come up with the best solutions for your needs?